Skip to content

 Nursing Anaesthesia Online Learning

-You’ll have support and guidance from a Module Tutor who is a specialist in veterinary anaesthesia across 8 varied and interactive modules delivered over 15 months.
+You’ll have support and guidance from a module tutor who is a specialist in veterinary anaesthesia, allowing you can ask questions and discuss cases.

 Course Highlights

-• 8 varied modules - Covering key nursing topics in anaesthesia delivered over 8 months
+• 8 varied modules – Covering key clinical topics in anaesthesia

 • Interactive and engaging modules – Which allow you to absorb the learning materials in an online environment